-The research at EXPPECT Edinburgh is led by Dr Erin Greaves, Professor Andrew Horne, and Professor Philippa Saunders.
+The research at EXPPECT Edinburgh is led by Professor Andrew Horne, Professor Philippa Saunders, Dr Douglas Gibson, Dr Lucy Whitaker and Professor Thanasis Tsanas.

 - Jackie Young (University PA) Email: Jackie.Young@ed.ac.uk Tel: +44 (0) 131 242 6988